mike0208/tf-gateway-lambda-dynamo/README.md

 prerequisites -
 Terraform need to installed.
 AWS configuration need to done so terraform use those credentials to perform actions.
+Please change the Account number in the role in the folders from XXXXXXXX -> <account number>
 -------
 -> terraform init